RaceB4Race symposia

 The annual RaceB4Race symposium invites scholars of premodern critical race studies from around the world to discuss and present research on a shared topic.
 Unlike traditional academic conferences, RaceB4Race is structured to provide equal time for presentations, group discussion, and community building.
 Established in 2019, RaceB4Race is the leading incubator of research and community in premodern studies.

-Generally held at the end of January every year, RaceB4Race is a free symposium that is open to the public.
+Generally held at the end of January every year, RaceB4Race is a free and open to the public.

 Past symposia